dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-development.rst

 - `Travis CI <https://www.travis-ci.com>`__
 - `Jenkins <https://www.jenkins.io>`__

-GitHub Actions, CircleCI and Travis CI are cloud services; Jenkins is a server you set up in your own infrastructure.
+GitHub Actions, CircleCI and Travis CI are generally offered as cloud services; Jenkins is typically a server you set up in your own infrastructure.

 Validation
 ``````````